 LEAs Selected for Reviews

 The Review Schedules include detailed information regarding FPM reviews.
-These schedules are organized by region and list the LEA name, Regional Team Leader, review dates, sites selected for review, and the programs participating in each review.
-These schedules are updated at the end of each month.
-For the most current information, visit the California Accountability and Improvement System (CAIS) .
+These schedules are organized by region and list the LEA name, Review Team Leader, review dates, sites selected for review, and the programs participating in each review.
+CMT displays the most recent updates.

 Resolution of Findings

-Within 45 calendar days after the date of the Notification of Findings (NOF), the LEA must resolve each finding by uploading resolution documents to the California Accountability and Improvement System (CAIS) and selecting the certification box.
-The LEA may use the resolution process in CAIS to request a Resolution Agreement to extend the resolution period beyond the due date on the NOF.
+Within 45 calendar days after the date of the Notification of Findings (NOF), the LEA must resolve each finding by providing resolution documents in the CDE Monitoring Tool (CMT).
+The LEA may use the resolution process in CMT to request a Resolution Agreement to extend the resolution period beyond the due date on the NOF.
 CDE Program Reviewers approve or deny Resolution Agreement requests.

 The Resolution Agreement period should allow for reasonable time to resolve findings but cannot exceed 225 calendar days from the last day of the review.